European-Unified-ID/EUID-docs/README.md

 European Unified ID (EUID) is a deterministic identifier based on personally identifiable information (PII), such as email addresses.
 Built on the [UID2 framework](https://github.com/UnifiedID2/uid2docs/blob/main/api/README.md), EUID complies with the user transparency and privacy controls specific to the market requirements in Europe and the UK, including GDPR regulations and current consent framework limitations.

-The goal for EUID is to enable deterministic identity for advertising opportunities on the open internet with consumer transparency and controls in place.
+The goal of EUID is to enable deterministic identity for advertising opportunities on the open internet with consumer transparency and controls in place.
 EUID enables logged-in experiences from publisher websites, mobile apps, and CTV apps to monetize through programmatic workflows.

 ### EUID vs. UID2